Table of Contents

 If you’re implementing a social video marketing strategy, for example, you’ll need to develop pieces for each platform your brand is using, prioritizing those that your audience engages with the most.
 To that end, you can create a content marketing strategy consisting of 5 videos for YouTube and then adjust their length for Facebook and Instagram.

 If you sell an IT solution, you’ll probably need several pieces of video content to explain the ins and outs of your product or service – a Tutorial Focused Strategy.

-Now, take into account that a Tutorial video strategy is usually implemented for convincing prospects on the Decision Stage.
-So, the more information you share, and the clearer your value proposition is, the more effective the video strategy will be.
+Now, take into account that a Tutorial video strategy is usually implemented for convincing prospects in the Decision Stage.
+So, the more information you share, and the clearer your value proposition is, the more effective the strategy will be.